ggetzie/homebin/README.md

 # homebin
 short helpful scripts for /home/$USER/bin

-- `keygen`: Create a string of random characters or desired length (for passwords, secret keys, etc).
+- `keygen`: Create a string of random characters of desired length (for passwords, secret keys, etc).

 - `lm`: `less` the most recently added file for a given directory